 Notional Hours/year: 240 Duration: 27 weeks Examination: End-of-year Portfolio of work.
-The sub-components for this subject are Interior Design II Typography II
+The sub-components for this subject are Interior Design II Typography II This subject requires the application of the creative p

 This subject requires the application of the creative process to find practical solutions of two- and three- dimensional design problems, as specified in various projects.